pasanjaya/KodiakNotes/ReadMe.md

 Use `application.properties` to change database configurations

-then open the backend folder run Maven install
+Then open the backend folder run Maven install

-after that, run the `KodiakNotesApplication.java` file as java application
+After that, run the `KodiakNotesApplication.java` file as java application

+Do `cd frontend` and install dependencies `npm install`

 Run `ng serve` for the frontend user application.
 Navigate to `http://localhost:4200/`.

+In a new teraminal do `cd backend` and install dependencies `npm install`

 Run `ng serve --port 4300` for the frontend admin application.
 Navigate to `http://localhost:4300/`.